Quick Spanish for Travelers

 keh OH-ra sa-LEY ah mon-te-REY

 One ticket to Sayulita please.
 First class.
 At eight.
 One way.
 Take first class or executive class when possible.
-Second class is ok for a few hours.
+Second class is ok for about half a day.

 Un bolleto a Sayulita por favor.
 Primera clase.
 A la ocho.
 Ida.